dilipargul/Rainbow-song/README.md

 # Rainbow-song
-This will be a song on rainbow
+This will be a song on rainbow in the key of C major